davidclough/node/_documents/javascript-guide/javascript-guide.md

 If you declare free-standing variables or functions, that are not contained within anything else, either a function or an object definition of some sort, they will then belong to the global namespace.
 This means that they are publicly available from anywhere in your code This lack of encapsulation is generally a very bad practice.

 In browser programming the global namespace is the **window** object.
 Any free-standing variables (functions are variables) you declare will be **directly** contained within the window object.
-Since all your JavaScript code is automatically nested within the window object those free-standing variables will be available everywhere in the code.
+Since all your JavaScript code is automatically nested within the window object those free-standing variables will be available everywhere in your code.
 Declaring variables in this manner is known as *polluting the global namespace*.
 Also, these variables will only go out of scope and be destroyed when the window object itself is destroyed.

-If you just refer to a global variable that has not been declared using `var` (strict mode will be explained later) it would actually become a property of the window object.
+If you set the value of a global variable that has not been declared using `var` ([strict mode](#style-strict-mode) will be explained later) it will actually become a property of the window object.

 The code below highlights how declaring `freeStandingVariable` within the global namespace means that it becomes a property of the `window` object.
 Also, here, the `this` keyword refers to the global namespace.
-Using the console in the F12 browser developer tools, first paste the first line to set the variable.
+Using the console in the F12 browser developer tools, paste and execute the first line to set the variable.
 Pasting and running either the second or third line will show that you did not just declare a `variable`, you actually defined a property of the global object.

 	var freeStandingVariable = 666;